 “The government has decided to build these massive high rises for all of us.
 Yes, at least we have air conditioning during our hot summers, but the space is cramped.
 Furthermore, food prices have risen by 30-40% a year recently, especially pork prices.
 We're all richer, but we're all still the same!“

-He went on to say, “During the Cultural Revolution, my parents went off to the countryside.
-They didn’t believe in helping me further my education, so I didn't go to college.
+He went on to say, “During the Cultural Revolution, my parents were sent off to the countryside.
+They couldn't help further my education, so I didn't even go to high school.
 Here I am, decades later driving a cab.
 This is all I know how to do, and this is all I will ever do until I die.“

 My cab driver's personality matched the climate – fiery!

 Chongqing is famous for its hot pot cuisine.
-We're not just talking temperature hot, but spicy hot chili infused hot that will burn your intestines from the inside out.
-I love spicy food in the beginning, but I almost never enjoy spicy food in the end!
+We're not just talking temperature hot, but spicy hot chili-infused hot that will burn your intestines from the inside out.
+In the beginning, I loved spicy food, but today, I almost never enjoy spicy food unless I want to punish myself.

 Living in America for the past two decades has made my body soft.
 Too many ice cream sandwiches, donuts, and lemon meringue pies I must admit.
 As a result, there is no more lining as thick as an elephant's rump to protect me from harm.

 After eating what seemed like a buffet of chili oil, I almost died the next day as I pissed out of both ends.
-The hot cold sweats beaded over my forehead as I dared not stray more than five feet away from the bathroom.
+The hot-cold sweats beaded on my forehead as I dared not stray more than five feet from the bathroom.
 Thank goodness China has largely done away with squat toilets, unlike when I first visited in 1997.
-Holy hell my legs had a workout.
+Holy hell did my legs get a workout.